-As previously disclosed, in the first quarter of 2011, we experienced a cyber-incident that involved unauthorized access to our information systems environment and resulted in a financial loss to us of approximately \$13.0 million through our Sunrise pre-paid card platform.
-While the attackers during the incident engaged in tactics and techniques designed to obscure their movements and prevent recreation of their activities fully, our on-going monitoring of the affected accounts and systems since the incident has revealed no evidence of any misuse of information gained by the attackers from our systems environment, and to our knowledge, none of our financial institution customers or their customers suffered any direct financial loss.
+While the attackers engaged in tactics and techniques designed to obscure their movements during the incident and prevent re-creation of their activities fully, we are aware of no evidence of any misuse of information gained by the attackers from our systems environments.
 A law enforcement investigation of the cyber-incident is ongoing and, with our outside cyber security consultants, we are continuing our own efforts to understand the full extent of the activities of the attackers.
 If additional information regarding the incident is discovered, our current understanding of the attackers' activities during the incident could change, and the result could potentially have a material adverse effect on us.
 New cyber-incidents or additional cyber-incidents as a result of the previous unauthorized access incident could have a material adverse impact on us.
 In addition, while there is no pending litigation against us related to this cyber-incident, litigation may result.

-In late February 2012, the U.S. Government agencies that regulate federal financial institutions issued a confidential exam report related to our information security, risk management and internal audit.
-In March 2012, these regulators distributed a letter to our clients describing the issues revealed by their review and the enhancements they had requested in our information security.
+In late February 2012, the U.S. Government agencies that regulate federal financial institutions issued a confidential exam report related to our information security, risk management and internal audit functions.
+In March 2012, these regulators distributed a letter to our clients describing the issues revealed by their review and the enhancements they had requested in our information security, risk and audit programs.
 This distribution resulted in many questions from our current and prospective clients that we have been continuing to handle.

-We have not seen any significant impact on our results of operations to date.
-While we did see a decline in sales to North American financial institutions in the second quarter compared to 2011, we believe this is a delay and do not believe we have lost any significant new business to date from the distribution of this letter.
-We are continuing to monitor sales activity and any potential impact of the report on future periods.
-Further, although we have implemented significant enhancements in our security systems since the attack, and are continuing to make improvements, we are unable to predict with certainty what if any further communications our regulators will have with our regulated financial institution clients or the effect that any such communications may have on our business.
-Any future actions from our regulators could have a material adverse impact on our business.
+Given the sequential and year-over-year improvement in sales to North American financial institutions in the third quarter of 2012, we do not believe that the above referenced February 2012 regulatory letter had a significant negative impact on new sales in the third quarter.
+We are continuing to monitor sales activity and any potential impact of the incident, including our and our regulator's communications.